 Here are 2 superb images of the Tower, taken 11th November 2018 on the WW1 Armistice Day Centenary.

-The 'Weeping Poppies' display was organised by volunteers who were asked to crochet or knit 9000 poppies.
+In November 2018, the 'Weeping Poppies' display was organised by volunteers who were asked to crochet or knit 9000 poppies to commemorate exactly 100 years since Armistice Day.
 They received donations from America, Australia, France and of course the local townsfolk.
 In the end they got over 14,000 poppies, which meant there were plenty to sell them to raise funds for the Poppy Scotland appeal.
 The whole thing was arranged by Sorbie Tower (Tower Warden, Steve Hanna), The Women's Institute and Poppy Scotland.
 What a magnificent effort!

 A special thank you to Jan Trotter who lives in Sorbie Village who provided the photographs.